uiceds/cee-492-project-2025-lavender/cee492_report.typ

   ""
 ))

+Narrative description and characterization of dataset:
+Our study integrates multi-source geospatial and hydro-meteorological data for the Sacramento Valley: a DEM, mapped waterways, NLCD land-use/land-cover, precipitation time series, and flood-extent raster for two 2018 events.
+The variables are prepared to a common grid so that each pixel has coincident topography, distance-to-channel, land cover, and precipitation attributes alongside its flood/non-flood label (from the flood maps), enabling supervised learning and correlation analyses.
+The Global Flood Database demonstrates the feasibility of event-based flood-extent mapping used as training targets.

+Factors affect flooding:
+DEM / elevation: Lower elevations concentrate surface water and are repeatedly identified as high-susceptibility zones in flood mapping; terrain-based indices derived from the DEM are widely used to delineate floodplains and ponding areas.
+Slope: Gentler slopes favor water accumulation and longer inundation residence times, while steep slopes promote rapid runoff; slope consistently ranks among the most important predictors in susceptibility models.
+Distance to waterway: Proximity to rivers and streams strongly modulates flood likelihood; distance-to-river and stream-density metrics are standard covariates and often emerge as top features in ML models.
+Daily/event precipitation: Flood spatial extent is tied to storm magnitude and intensity; precipitation is a core driver variable in data-driven and physics-guided flood mapping.
+Flood data: Satellite-derived flood-extent products provide pixel-wise labels of flooded vs. non-flooded areas for specific events, suitable for training and validation.
+Land use / land cover: Impervious surfaces (urban) increase runoff and reduce infiltration, whereas vegetation/soils buffer peaks; land use is repeatedly shown to improve susceptibility mapping beyond rainfall alone.

+Past flooding context: 2018 events
+A strong March 2018 storm produced road flooding and rescues across Northern California, including the greater Sacramento region—consistent with our March 21–23 analysis window.
+For early December 2018, our second window (Dec 5–9) targets a winter storm period captured in our precipitation records and flood maps; we analyze these days as the event forcing for the observed inundation in our dataset (event-based labels from the Global Flood Database).
+We will quantify spatial relationships between flood labels and each factor via maps, distribution plots, and correlation/feature-importance analyses.
+Specifically, we’ll test whether lower elevation, gentle slopes, shorter channel distances, higher event-window precipitation, and urban land cover co-locate with observed inundation, and rank their contributions with model-agnostic importance in the predictive plan.

 = Exploratory Data Analysis
+Flood Data:
+1. A narrative description and characterization of your dataset, interspersed
+2. summary statistics
+3. plots

+Precipitation:
+1. The averaged Sacramento precipitation data from 2011–2024 shows clear interannual variability, with total rainfall ranging from about 25 to 40 inches per year.
+Years such as 2017 and 2018 recorded the highest totals, aligning with known regional flood events.
+In contrast, 2021–2022 represent drier periods consistent with drought conditions.
+2. The number of rainfall days decreases with depth threshold: light rain (≥0.01 in) occurs 40–70 days per year, moderate rain (≥0.10 in) around 20–50 days, and heavy rain (≥1.00 in) fewer than 6 days annually.
+These results indicate that most precipitation in Sacramento falls as frequent low-intensity events, while a few high-intensity storms contribute disproportionately to flood potential.
+Extreme Max Precipitation values (1.5 – 3.5 in) highlight single-day storm intensity and track closely with total annual rainfall trends, suggesting that wetter years tend to experience both greater overall rainfall and more intense storms.
+Together, these patterns confirm that short-duration, high-intensity rainfall events are key drivers of flooding risk in the Sacramento Valley.
+3. #figure(image("figures/Precip plot 1.png"),caption: [Different Level of Precipitation by Days in Years])
+   #figure(image("figures/Precip plot 2.png"),caption: [Average Precipitation by Years])

+Distance to water:
+1. A narrative description and characterization of your dataset, interspersed
+2. summary statistics
+3. plots

+Digital Elevation Model(DEM)
+1. A narrative description and characterization of your dataset, interspersed
+2. summary statistics
+3. plots

+Land Use/Cover
 1. A narrative description and characterization of your dataset, interspersed
 2. summary statistics
 3. plots

 = Predictive Modeling
 A brief plan for the predictive model you will create for Deliverable 3

 = Sources